Enpass vs Bitwarden review 2026

 Encryption

-When looking at encryption, both Enpass and Bitwarden use top-grade 256-bit AES encryption, which is one of the most secure ciphers on the market.
+When looking at encryption, both Enpass and Bitwarden use top-tier 256-bit AES encryption, which is one of the most secure ciphers on the market.
 In addition, both use zero-knowledge architecture to ensure that only you can access your vault.

 Bitwarden adds extra protection with 700,001 rounds of password strengthening and also supports Argon2, a newer and highly secure option.
 In short, both are very secure, but Bitwarden gives you more control over how your encryption works.